blitzboah/memedb/README.md

 ### using `memedb.sh` Script
 1. clone the repo and change directory to memedb
-2. -run the memedb.sh script to install dependencies and run
+2. run the memedb.sh script to install dependencies and run
    ```bash
    sh memedb.sh
    ```